Theatre of India: Early dating

+Late dating

 According to scholars who insist on late dating, Sanskrit theatre emerged in the 2nd century BCE and flourished between the 1st century CE and the 10th, which was a period of relative peace in the history of India during which hundreds of plays were written.
 Despite its name, Sanskrit theatre was not exclusively in Sanskrit language.
 Other Indic languages collectively called as Prakrit were also used in addition to Sanskrit.

 The earliest-surviving fragments of Sanskrit drama date from the 1st century CE.
-The wealth of archeological evidence from earlier periods offers no indication of the existence of a tradition of theatre.
-The Vedas (the earliest Indian literature, from between 1500 and 600 BCE) contain no hint of it; although a small number of hymns are composed in a form of dialogue), the rituals of the Vedic period do not appear to have developed into theatre.
+The wealth of archaeological evidence from earlier periods offers no indication of the existence of a tradition of theatre.
+The Vedas (the earliest Indian literature, from between 1500 and 600 BCE) contain no hint of it; although a small number of hymns are composed in a form of dialogue, the rituals of the Vedic period do not appear to have developed into theatre.
 The Mahābhāṣya by Patañjali contains the earliest reference to what may have been the seeds of Sanskrit drama.
 This treatise on grammar from 140 BCE provides a feasible date for the beginnings of theatre in India.

 However, although there are no surviving fragments of any drama prior to this date, it is possible that early Buddhist literature provides the earliest evidence for the existence of Indian theater.
 The Pali suttas (ranging in date from the 5th to 3rd centuries BCE) refer to the existence of troupes of actors (led by a chief actor), who performed dramas on a stage.
 It is indicated that these dramas incorporated dance, but were listed as a distinct form of performance, alongside dancing, singing, and story recitations.
 (Note: According to later Buddhist texts, King Bimbisara (a contemporary of Gautama Buddha) had a drama performed for another king.
 This would be as early as the 5th century BCE, but the event is only described in much later texts, from the 3rd–4th centuries CE.)

 The major source of evidence for Sanskrit theatre is A Treatise on Theatre (Nātyaśāstra), a compendium whose date of composition is uncertain (estimates range from 200 BCE to 200 CE) and whose authorship is attributed to Bharata Muni.
 The Treatise is the most complete work of dramaturgy in the ancient world.
 It addresses acting, dance, music, dramatic construction, architecture, costuming, make-up, props, the organisation of companies, the audience, competitions, and offers a mythological account of the origin of theatre.
 In doing so, it provides indications about the nature of actual theatrical practices.
 Sanskrit theatre was performed on sacred ground by priests who had been trained in the necessary skills (dance, music, and recitation) in a [hereditary process].
 Its aim was both to educate and to entertain.
 Characters in Sanskrit plays were important.
 They were broadly classified into three kinds which are Nayaka(hero), Nayika(heroine) and the Vidusaka(Clown).